Much needed precipitation continues across the Southwest; central and eastern U.S. prepare for more winter weather

-Tonight Partly cloudy.
-Lows in the upper 30s.
+Tonight Mostly cloudy.
+A chance of.
+Lows in the lower 20s.
 Light and variable winds.